izderadicka/audioserve/README.md

 ## Security

 Audioserve is not writing anything to your media library, so read only access is enough.
-However you should assume that any file in published media directories can be accessible via audioserve API (names starting with . (hidden files/directories) are blocked in API) to anybody who can obtain shared secret (or in case you use `--no-authentication` then to anybody).
+However you should assume that any file in published media directories can be accessible via audioserve API (names starting with . (hidden files/directories) are blocked in API) to anybody who can obtain shared secret (or in case you use `--no-authentication` then to everybody).

 Read and **write** access is needed to data directory (`~/.audioserve` by default, but can be changed with `--data-dir` argument).
 This directory contains: